FloeFoxon/FloeFoxon.github.io/README.md

 ### **Presentations**

+**Foxon, F.** (2025).
+Forecasting the Amplitude of Solar Cycles.
+Poster presentation at the upcoming *245th meeting of the American Astronomical Society (AAS)*.
+National Harbor, MD.

 **Foxon, F.** (2024).
 Artificial neural network for hoax cryptogram identification.
 Oral presentation at the 7th International Conference on Historical Cryptology *HistoCrypt*.
 Oxford. [https://youtu.be/CYPkLXjKTmk](https://youtu.be/CYPkLXjKTmk)

 **Foxon, F.**, Niaura, R. (2024).
 Methods Used by US Adults to Stop Smoking Cigarettes, 2020–2022.
 Poster presentation at the *Society for Research on Nicotine and Tobacco (SRNT)* Conference.
 Edinburgh. [https://doi.org/10.31219/osf.io/2yuw4](https://doi.org/10.31219/osf.io/2yuw4)